(Information updated 21st August 2020)

 Please note that emails will only be secure if both the sender and the recipient have email addresses ending in @nhs.net.

-Note that before you are registered you will need to have completed the reduced version of the NHS Data Security and Protection Toolkit https://www.dsptoolkit.nhs.uk/.
+A condition of using an nhs.net account is the need to have completed the reduced version of the NHS Data Security and Protection Toolkit https://www.dsptoolkit.nhs.uk/.
 If you are registering as part of a practice, only one person per practice needs to do this.
 For more inforrmation on which version you need, see Quality in Optometry.

 Where can I get help when completing the DSPT?